 Chess sets for tournaments are typically made of plastic Staunton pieces and a roll-up vinyl board.
 These sets are the most common type used in clubs, tournaments, and schools, and are usually 3.75 inches in size.
 For decades, important FIDE events in the U. S.

-The American championships, the candidate parties) have used plastic men, while wood was used in Europe.
-Our collection of chess games for tournaments are authentic reproductions of the chess games played by GMs in different chess competitions.
-Whether you're a beginner or an expert in chess, all tournament chess players are well-weighted pieces and come with tournament-sized wooden boards.
-If you're just looking for tournament chess pieces, they're all scattered in the category Tournament Chess Pieces and Staunton Chess Pieces.
+have used plastic pieces, while wood was used in Europe.
+Our collection of tournament chess sets are authentic reproductions of the games played by Grandmasters in different competitions.
+Whether you're a beginner or an expert in chess, all tournament chess sets come with well-weighted pieces and a tournament-sized wooden board.
+If you're just looking for tournament chess pieces, they can be found in the categories of Tournament Chess Pieces and Staunton Chess Pieces.

 For example, a set of pieces designed for a checkerboard with 57 mm (2.25 inch) squares typically has a king about 95 mm (3.75 in) tall.
-The oldest chess games adopted abstract forms following the traditional Muslim sets of the game Shatranj.
-Chess sets are made in a wide variety of styles, sometimes for ornamental rather than practical purposes.
-Chess boxes, chess clocks and chess tables are common pieces of chess equipment used in conjunction with chess games.
+The oldest chess sets adopted abstract forms following the traditional Muslim sets of the game Shatranj.
+Chess sets come in a wide variety of styles, sometimes for ornamental rather than practical purposes.
+Chess boxes, clocks, and tables are common pieces of equipment used in conjunction with chess games.